olin/olinomic/rules.md

 This Rule was previously known as Rule 208

-## 304
-### "OUTATIME"
-Turns will begin when their start is announced by the Gamemaster.
-Turns should generally not last more than two game days, but a turn does not end until it is complete.
-Players should therefore act in a Spirit of Timeliness when performing game actions.

-If a turn has lasted for more than three game days, the Gamemaster (or a majority of players) may accuse one or more players of Acting In An Untimely Manner and invoke Judgement.
-The Judge will decide if the accused are guilty of the accusation.
-If any player is found guilty, their player status is removed (unless they are protected from such a sanction) and the vote is counted as if they were not eligible voters.
-If the proponent of a Rule-Change is found guilty, their proposal automatically fails and the turn is complete.

-If a turn ends less than 12 game hours after it begins, the Gamemaster (or a majority of players) may award one or more players the Trophy of Timeliness to recognize their contribution to the game of Olinomic.
-This Trophy can be destroyed by declaration to the mailing list in exchange for one point.
-Each player can only posses one Trophy of Timeliness at a time, and may not transfer it to any other player.
-Any player who possesses a Trophy of Timeliness is properly styled "The Timely."

-This Rule was previously known as Rule 214

 ## 306
 ### Wibbly-Wobbly, Timey-Wimey...
 Stuff
 All dates and units of time are to be measured from the inertial reference frame of an observer at rest on Earth’s surface at mean sea level at 0°00'00.0"N, 0°00'00.0"E, about 306 nautical miles off the coast of Ghana.